Gods-own/Side-Hustle-Tasks/README.md

 ## Side Hustle task 3 solution

 This is a solution to the Side Hustle Task for week 3.
-[Side Hustle](https://sidehustle.ng/).
-Side hustle equip Nigerian youths with the right skills to prepare them for employment.
+[Side Hustle](https://sidehustle.ng/) equip Nigerian youths with the right skills to prepare them for employment.

 ## Table of contents